vespa-engine/documentation/en/xgboost.md

 ## Known issues
-* When dumping XGBoost models to a JSON representation some of the model information is lost (e.g the base_score or the optimal number of trees if trained with early stopping).
+* When dumping XGBoost models to a JSON representation some of the model information is lost (e.g. the base_score or the optimal number of trees if trained with early stopping).
-  XGBoost also has different predict functions (e.g predict/predict_proba).
+  XGBoost also has different predict functions (e.g. predict/predict_proba).
   The following [XGBoost System Test](https://github.com/vespa-engine/system-test/tree/master/tests/search/xgboost) demonstrates how to represent different type of XGBoost models in Vespa.